Equine Appraisal Certification and Career Information

 According to information from the ASEA website as of April 2013, the equine appraisal industry typically is unaffected by economic downturns.
 This stability may be due to the fact that appraisals are still needed for other financial reasons, such as bankruptcy, divorce and estate settlements, that will continue to exist regardless of the economic climate.

-Although the U.S. Bureau of Labor Statistics (BLS) does not collect data specifically on equine appraisers, they publish employment statistics for the broad occupational group of claims adjusters, appraisers, examiners and investigators and salary statistics for related careers.
-The BLS projects that claims adjusters, appraisers, examiners and investigators will grow at a very slow rate of 3% from 2010 to 2020.
+Although the U.S. Bureau of Labor Statistics (BLS) does not collect data specifically on equine appraisers, it publishes employment statistics for the broad occupational group of claims adjusters, appraisers, examiners and investigators and salary statistics for related careers.
+The BLS projects that jobs for claims adjusters, appraisers, examiners and investigators will grow at a rate of 3% from 2012 to 2022.
 According to the BLS, appraisers and assessors of real estate made a median annual wage of $49,540 in May 2012, and claims adjusters, examiners and investigators made a median wage of $59,960 that same year.

 Related to Equine Appraisal Certification and Career Information